mosquitogames/1819rulebook/7_simulation-mode.md

     - Victory: +5 to Spoils of War Multiplier.
     - Loss: draw a **Folk Hero card** (draw two if outnumbered by opponents).
 4. Wars against only **Colonial Allies**: -1 to Spoils of War Multiplier.
-5. If you are the **only** Resistance Leader, add one additional token every time you place tokens in your Storehouse.
+5. If you are the **only** Resistance Leader, place one additional token whenever you place tokens in your Storehouse.

 > *Example.* The Sultan is a Resistance Leader.
 He declares War on the Resident and is victorious by a margin of 2.
 The Multiplier is at \\(\times 2\\).
 The Sultan therefore claims \\(2 \times (2 + 5) = 14\\) VPs.